Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Hop Up**

-    When you are Prone, you can right yourself with only 5 feet of movement.
+    When you have the Prone condition, you can end it with only 5 feet of movement.

 ### Brew Master